Sexual Relationships at Seaver College

 Yes, Pepperdine believes that students who experience same-sex attraction and gender dysphoria are best supported if they are able to share their questions, struggles or their self-understanding with others in a trusted environment.
 Experiencing identity issues in isolation can be overwhelming; community support can be positive and nurturing.
-Thus, the Counseling Center offers a voluntary support group for LGBT (and questioning) students, overseen by an experienced counselor.
-Also, each school has an informal or officially recognized LGBT student organization that welcomes all students to participate.
+Thus, each school has an informal or officially recognized LGBT student organization that welcomes all students to participate.

 What if students disagree with Pepperdine's statement on sexual relationships?